 Advanced ESL students in the morning focus on the more complex aspects of language.
 Complicated concepts of grammar, when learned well, allow students to express themselves with increasing accuracy.
 Reading materials become increasingly challenging and oral expectations include clearer pronunciation and expanded vocabulary.
 To be successful in undertaking sophisticated secondary school and university studies, students must refine their ability to express ideas with clarity and accuracy.

-For those who will continue in the United States for full-year enrollment at Wyoming Seminary or at another boarding school, Session III provides an opportunity for learning in a totally different setting.
+For those who will continue in the United States for full-year enrollment at Wyoming Seminary or at another boarding school, the Off-campus Session provides an opportunity for learning in a totally different setting.
 Students depart from Sem’s campus and travel along with teachers and counselors through the New England states.
 This experiential learning week affords students a change of pace, along with the opportunity to discover new sites beyond the Wyoming Seminary campus.
 Students continue to develop their English language skills, but the learning shifts from reading and writing to the use of functional vocabulary as students respond to oral commands or speak (in English) among themselves as they explore new environs or complete group challenges.

 For the three nights in Maine, students camp on a 400-acre peninsula on the coast.
 Along with expert camp leaders, they explore the pristine Maine wilderness, learn outdoor camping skills, prepare meals while sitting around a campfire and challenge themselves in new and exciting ways.
 Students from the big cities of Asia and Europe surprise themselves as they paddle a canoe in the Montsweag Bay, take morning hikes on mountain trails, conquer a high-ropes course, and explore Maine’s Atlantic coast on a guided afternoon oceanfront adventure.
 During these four nights and five days, the sense of adventure is exciting, but more important, the feeling of accomplishment is uplifting and builds confidence.